KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 ## ⚙️ Configuration

-You can configure the extension's behavior by going to the gear button to the right of the command buttons.
+You can configure the extension's behavior by clicking the gear icon at the top right of the chat window.

 - **Theme**: Set all windows to light or dark mode.
 - **Auto Diff Compare**: Toggle auto AI code detection during code replacement and diffing.